 The Old Mill

-This mill must have come into use soon after the Clerk Green one, built on a plot of land originally known as Lower Calcroft.
+This mill must have come into use soon after the Clerk Green one, built on a plot of land originally known as Lower Calcroft between Commercial Street and Batley Beck.
+Deeds of 1796 describe that at Clerk Green as "lately erected" whilst the Old Mill appears to have been still in the planning stages

 (I am especially indebted to Ann Bremner for passing on much information from her correspondence with the late John Nussey concerning the Old Mill, This John Nussey, of the well known Birstall family, was the author of a valuable booklet on Smithies Mill at Birstall, and the editor of the Birstall transcripts published by the Yorkshire Archaeological Society, with which Ann herself also assisted.)

-Again it was a Company mill, and a group of 23 men put up money for the venture, the names of the original subscribers being:-
+Again it was a Company mill, a group of 23 men putting up money for the venture, the names of the original subscribers being:-

 David Stubley Joseph Senior Joseph Cooper Joseph Lee Samuel Walker Edward Dean William Ibberson Joseph Blakeley Samuel Burnley Joseph Galland John Senior |